Jet aborts landing in close call at San Diego Airport: FAA

-SAN DIEGO (KSWB) — A Cessna Citation business jet was instructed to discontinue landing at the San Diego International Airport Friday to avoid a Southwest plane that was still on the runway.
+SAN DIEGO, Calif.
+(KSWB) – A Cessna Citation business jet was instructed to discontinue landing at the San Diego International Airport Friday to avoid a Southwest plane that was still on the runway.

 The Federal Aviation Administration (FAA) said officials are investigating a “go-around” that occurred shortly before noon Friday.
 The term “go-around” refers to flight procedure in which an arriving aircraft aborts its landing and returns to the landing queue.